Multiscale Graph Comparison via the Embedded Laplacian Discrepancy: Experiments and Results

-In these figures we observe patterns in the distance matrices that fit our intuitive understanding of graph structures.
-Both subfigures show clear block structures that match with the types of graphs under consideration.
-The choices of $k$ here is $5$ for figure 1 and $9$ for figure 2 (because the number of vertices of $R3,3$ is 9, so that is the maximal allowable $k$).
-The block structures that we observe in the distance matrices are preserved when $k$ is varied.
+In these figures we observe patterns in the ELD matrix that fit our intuitive understanding of graph structures.
+Clear block structures in the ELD heatmap reveal the pattern where ring of cliques graphs with similar number of clusters are closer together, whereas the ELD grows larger as the difference between the number of cliques in the graphs grows larger.
+This confirms our understanding that the ELD capture meaningful cluster/community structures in graphs.

-\paragraph{Simulated Data: Weighted Graphs} In figure 3 and 4, we used the ELD to evaluate weighted graphs.
-We generated various random weighted graphs from Erd\H{o}s-R\'enyi (ER) models with different connection probabilities and edge weights sampled from different exponential distributions.
-The goal of this simulation is to test whether the ELD is sensitive to edge-weight-induced connectivity differences between graphs from different scales.
-The number of vertices of the graph, the edge probability of the ER model and the scale parameter of the exponential distributions were varied and resulting graphs were compared.
-We used $k = 5$ in figure 2, but similar block structures are observed when we vary $k$.

-In figure 3, we fixed the scale parameter of the exponential distribution at $20$, and compared ER graphs with $20$ and $100$ nodes with edge probability $0.2$ and $0.8$.
-We included two samples from each of these $4$ configurations, and the resulting distance matrix showed clear block structure which demonstrates ELD's ability to distinguish between weighted ER graphs with different edge probabilities across different scales.

-In figure 4, we fixed the edge probability parameter at $0.5$, and compared ER graphs with $20$ and $100$ nodes with exponential scale parameter $2$ and $30$.
-We included two samples from each of these $4$ configurations, and again the resulting block structures shows that the ELD can distinguish between ER graphs across scales with different weight distributions.